tinalexander/tinalexander.github.io/notes/2024/11-november.md

 > ...
 >
 > I checked with our experts, and it sounds like those are expected to be released by late winter 2025.

-## CDC spokesperson on characterizing clade I mpox from California

-- **Source:** emailed statement
-- **Attribution:** Centers for Disease Control and Prevention spokesperson
-- **Date:** received November 18, 2024

-> CDC should have viral sequencing completed soon– we are currently awaiting the specimen, which is being handled according to select agent regulations.

 # November 15, 2024